CTT Independent Oversight Panel

 - Ensure that the findings are presented in a balanced way so that doctors, patients and the public can make informed decisions.

-Declarations of Interest for the above panel members can be found here.
+Panel members' Declarations of Interest.
 Signed copies of these documents are held on file by the CTT Secretariat in Oxford.